Morning yoga, anyone?

 Actually, if you have been going to yoga class for a few months, your body knows a good yoga practice.
 It’s just like a good story.
 It has a beginning, middle and end, or in yoga language, a warm up, a build up and a cool down.
 It’s not that complicated.

-And, I’m happy to make it easy for you!
-I know how nice it is to be guided in a morning practice, so I created one just for you.
+I’m also happy to make it easy for you!
+I know how nice it is to be guided in a morning practice.
+Here is an audio practice I created:

 Check it out here: